 - 1.1.
-Global Banking School (GBS) as part of its commitment to equality and diversity, is committed to providing an environment in which all students and members of staff are enabled to study and work in an environment which supports and encourages harmonious relationships.
-Our aims are to enact and sustain behavioural and cultural change, inspire, and educate staff and students, support staff and students to ensure GBS is meeting its legal compliance, and to embed inclusivity cooperatively and cohesively across our campuses.
+Global Banking School (GBS) as part of its commitment to equality and diversity, is committed to providing an environment in which all students are enabled to study and work in an environment which supports and encourages harmonious relationships.
+Our aims are to enact and sustain behavioural and cultural change, inspire, and educate students to ensure GBS is meeting its legal compliance, and to embed inclusivity cooperatively and cohesively across our campuses.
 This includes fostering good relations and a culture of respect as well as eliminating any circumstances in which bullying, sexual misconduct, harassment and hate crime may occur. - 1.2.
 Any allegations of harassment and bullying will be treated very seriously and could result in disciplinary action being taken against the perpetrator.
-GBS will ensure that any student or member of staff raising a genuine concern in relation to this policy will not be victimised.
+GBS will ensure that any student raising a genuine concern in relation to this policy will not be victimised.
 All allegations of bullying, harassment, or victimisation, whether informal or formal, will be regarded as a serious matter and will be dealt with in a sensitive, objective manner, respecting the rights of all parties involved.
 Any information received will be handled with an appropriate level of confidentiality.
 Where personal information is shared or released, it will only be done for the purposes of ensuring compliance with this policy and associated procedures.